Updated: Feb 3

 Further, AWP yields improved performance visibility, which Clients are extremely keen on.
 Collecting data at a micropackage level, and requiring 100% completion of released work packages prior to crews beginning another work package, drives improved accountability and facilitates better decision making.
 The ability to visualize accurate data enables you to see where performance is trending on a weekly basis.

-The reported benefits of AWP are yielding increasing adoption by facility owners and clients on capital projects of all sizes.
+The reported benefits of AWP are yielding increasing adoption by facility owners, EPCs, and contractors on capital projects of all sizes.
 More research is required to quantify performance gains with this practice; this is expected to occur over the next 2-3 years as more project teams employing the practice review, analyze, and share their data.
 The key to driving program advancement is to gain more detailed insight into the drawbacks and costs of program implementation, thereby enabling teams to make course corrections and drive improvements.
 To date, there has been very little published information to support this effort.